raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 with a TCP RST (or equivalent for other protocols).

 KEEPALIVE INTERVAL:
-: the idle timeout for the current session, specified as a 32-bit word, in network (big endian) order, in units of milliseconds.
+: the keepalive interval for the current session, specified as a 32-bit word, in network (big endian) order, in units of milliseconds.
 This is the interval at which a client MUST generate keepalive traffic to maintain connection state.